Fetal Care Program

 The pediatric surgery team at MGfC works closely with maternal-fetal and neonatal specialists to provide state-of-the-art care for babies and children with a wide spectrum of congenital anomalies, including congenital diaphragmatic hernia (CDH), abdominal wall defects (gastroschisis, omphalocele), bowel diseases including atresias and duplications, tumors, lung diseases and other rare diseases of the newborn.
 For babies with heart and lung disease, the surgical team provides newborn life support [extracorporeal membrane oxygenation (ECMO)].
 Our pediatric surgeons employ the latest surgical knowledge and techniques in the care of their pediatric patients.

 Our pediatric orthopaedic doctors provide advanced treatment for conditions like clubfoot, hip dysplasia and congenital musculoskeletal deformities.
 They collaborate closely with the pediatric surgery service and the pediatric medicine service to provide coordinated, high-quality care for our youngest patients.

-The pediatric cardiology program at MGHfC provides expert diagnostic, treatment and long-term follow-up care for infants, children and adolescents with all types of congenital and acquired cardiac conditions.
+The pediatric cardiology program at MGfC provides expert diagnostic, treatment and long-term follow-up care for infants, children and adolescents with all types of congenital and acquired cardiac conditions including atrial septal defect (ASD), Tetralogy of Fallot (TOF), and ventricular septal defect (VSD).
 We have particular expertise in fetal and postnatal echocardiography, prenatal diagnosis of congenital heart disease and minimally invasive procedures including percutaneous transcatheter procedures.
 In partnership with specialists at Mass General, we provide seamless continuing care of congenital heart diseases into adulthood.

 Cleft Lip and Craniofacial Clinic